Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc E - The Missing Vistana.md

 If the players visit the burgomaster’s mansion openly, they are greeted by Clavdia, the Baron’s maid, and led to the den as described in <span class="citation">N3.
 Burgomaster's Mansion (p.
 103)</span> and <span class="citation">N3e.
 Den (p.
 106)</span>.
 The Baron arrives to speak with them a few minutes later, joined by his twin **mastiffs** named Fang and Claw, as described in **N3l.
 Library (p.
 107)**.
 ## E3a.
 Entering the Mansion
-If Ireena Kolyana has already visited the mansion alone and obtained an audience with the Baron regarding the Barovian refugees, [[Non-Player Characters#Baron Vargas Vallakovich|the Baron]] is glad to grant her and her companions access to his library.
+If Ireena Kolyana has already visited the mansion alone and obtained an audience with the Baron regarding the Barovian refugees, [[Personnages Non-Joueurs#Baron Vargas Vallakovich|the Baron]] is glad to grant her and her companions access to his library.
 Otherwise, the players can attempt to persuade the Baron to grant them entry, or try to gain access by subterfuge if all else fails.

 If the players visit the library, proceed to [[#E3b.
 Searching the Library]] below.
 ### 1. Persuading the Baron
 Upon first greeting the players, the Baron inquires as to their excitement for the upcoming Festival of the Blazing Sun.
 After pointing out the bundles of twigs piled about the mansion's grand foyer, he boasts of his plan to make burned offerings to the Morninglord in a giant wicker sun—cured meats, incense, jewelry, and so on.
 "The heavens will see our joy and wealth and look favorably upon us," he crows.
 "Through our good spirits, we shall move ever-closer to our freedom from this fell darkness."

-If the players then ask [[Non-Player Characters#Baron Vargas Vallakovich|Baron Vallakovich]] for access to the library without Ireena’s aid, he demands to know their background, their purpose in Vallaki, and their intentions for using his library.
+If the players then ask [[Personnages Non-Joueurs#Baron Vargas Vallakovich|Baron Vallakovich]] for access to the library without Ireena’s aid, he demands to know their background, their purpose in Vallaki, and their intentions for using his library.

 While he is not generally inclined to grant their request, if the players indicate that they are adventurers, mages, clerics, scholars, or otherwise up to the task, Vargas is willing to allow them entry into the library if they agree to resolve a problem his household has been facing.
 He can share with them the following information: